4GeeksAcademy/blog/blog/full-stack-developer.md

 + **Testing and debugging** 🐞: Full stack developers are responsible for ensuring that their code works as it is supposed to, detecting bugs, errors and different kinds of problems.
 Testing pages is a whole area in development so there are very skilled people working in it, but it is important to have to manage the basic part of it.

 + **Staying up-to-date** with industry trends and best practices: Full stack developers need to keep abreast of the latest technologies, programming languages, frameworks, and tools in order to ensure that they are using the most effective and efficient solutions for their projects.
 This is important also because the SEO of a web page is much better if it’s built with good practices.

-### Common Technologies Used by Full Stack Developers

-The most used languages for front-end development are HTML, CSS and javaScript.
-The latter, unlike the other 2, is a programming language, that is, it can be programmed with, while HTML and CSS are simply code to build something visible, but it does not interact with the user, it does not work. with variables or functions.
-Within the JavaScript world there are many frameworks, or work structures, that using this language facilitate the development of complex platforms in the easiest way possible.
-Some of these are Vue.js, Angular, and React.
-For the backend, languages are generally used to manage databases, such as SQL (the most used), and for all the rest Java, PHP, Ruby and Python.

-Full stack developers work with a range of technologies across the front-end and back-end of a web application or platform.
-Here are some common technologies used by full stack developers:

-#### 🖥 Front-end Technologies:

-For creating the structure and visual styling of web pages the most used language is **HTML** and **CSS**.
-They both work together, the first one in the structure and the second one for the design, colors, fonts and the rest of variables.

-After that for creating interactive and dynamic web pages **JavaScript** is the third ingredient, as well as for developing front-end frameworks and libraries like React, Angular, and Vue.

-There are also front-end frameworks and libraries, these tools help a lot to get a nice result of the development using popular front-end frameworks and libraries include **React**, **Angular**, **Vue**, and **Bootstrap**.

-#### 🖥 Back-end Technologies:

-Server-side languages: Common server-side languages used by full stack developers include **Java**, **Python**, **Ruby**, **Node.js**, and **PHP**.

-Web servers: Common web servers used in full stack development include **Apache** and **Nginx**.

-Databases: Full stack developers work with a variety of databases, including **MySQL**, **MongoDB**, **Oracle**, and **PostgreSQL**.
-It is important to mention that there are basically 2 types of databases, relational (SQL) and non-relational (non-SQL).

-APIs: Full stack developers often create and work with **APIs** (Application Programming Interfaces) that allow different software systems to communicate with each other.
-An API is a little program used as an intermediary between a server and a user.
-Data and information can be requested and it responds to be able to use that data.

 ## Full Stack Developer Salary 💰💰